automata-network/automata-linux/README.md

 cosign generate-key-pair
 ```
 > [!Note]
 > Please ensure to generate the image signing using **cosign**.
-The key is disigned for container image signing and verification.
+The key is designed for container image signing and verification.

 ### 2. Sign the docker images that will be used